 FATCA Exemption: Does This Apply to You?

 Under FATCA (Foreign Asset Tax Compliance Act), many US expats are required to report their foreign assets to the IRS by filing Form 8938.
 FATCA generally requires Americans to report all their foreign assets when filing their taxes.
-However, there are some types of assets that are exempt from this requirement—including real estate located in the United States and certain retirement plans meaning that some expats have FATCA exemption.
+However, there are some types of assets that are exempt from this requirement—including real estate located outside of the United States and certain retirement plans meaning that some expats have FATCA exemption.

 Key Takeaways